Easter Offensive: Aftermath

 The ARVN suffered 39,587 dead in the same period, while American military deaths that year were 759, per U.S. military records.
 For the PAVN, the offensive was very costly.
-General Tran Van Tra, writing about the offensive ten years after the fact, stated, "Our troops were exhausted and their units in disarray.
+General Trần Văn Trà, writing about the offensive ten years after the fact, stated, "Our troops were exhausted and their units in disarray.
 We had not been able to make up losses.
 We were short of manpower as well as food and ammunition."

+The ARVN always had problems keeping men in the ranks, corruption and incompetence among officers was endemic.
+On May 1972, general Creighton Abrams fumed at ARVN complaints that they lacked arms and equipment.
+He said: “The ARVN haven’t lost their tanks because the enemy tanks knocked them out.
+The ARVN lost their tanks because goddamn it, they abandoned them.
+And, shit, if they had the Josef Stalin 3 [tank], it wouldn’t have been any better.”
+He likewise harangued President Thieu and Saigon’s chief of staff - Cao Van Vien: “Equipment is not what you need.
+You need men that will fight...
+You’ve got all the equipment you need...
+You lost most of your artillery because it was abandoned.”

 In Paris, the peace negotiations continued, but this time, both sides were willing to make concessions.
 The chief American negotiator, Henry Kissinger, offered a ceasefire, recognition of the Provisional Revolutionary Government of the Republic of South Vietnam by the Saigon government, and the total American withdrawal from South Vietnam as incentives.
 For the United States, getting North Vietnam to finally recognize South Vietnam's government as a legitimate body was crucial to any deal in Paris.
 For North Vietnam, the terms were enough to meet the criteria for victory that Hanoi's leaders had established before the offensive.

 The only obstacle to a settlement was Nguyễn Văn Thiệu, whose government would have to assent to any agreement.
 The intransigence of Thiệu and his demand for the U.S. not to abandon his nation after any agreement, as well as new demands by Hanoi, caused the stalling of peace talks in December.
 That led Nixon to launch Operation Linebacker II, a bombing campaign aimed at North Vietnam's transport network, especially around Hanoi and Haiphong.
-The Paris Peace Accords, signed in January 1973, confirmed that North Vietnamese troops and support would remain in South Vietnam in the areas that they occupied.
+This bombing campaign lasted from 18 Dec to 29 Dec 1972.
+Despite this, in the Paris Peace Accords, signed in January 1973, the terms were favorable to North Vietnam., confirmed that North Vietnamese troops and support would remain in South Vietnam in the areas that they occupied, while all fighting was to be stopped by the signatory parties on both sides.
+With the U.S. committed to disengagement (and after threats from Nixon that Thiệu would be abandoned if he did not agree), Thiệu had little choice but to accede.